-NFL owners vote to incentivize minority hiring; playoffs to expand if regular season cut short
+NFL owners vote to incentivize increasing diversity; playoffs to expand if regular season cut short

 The hiring resolution, which calls for a pair of third-round draft choices to be awarded to any team that develops a minority candidate hired by another franchise as a head coach or general manager, is subject to approval by the NFL Players Association.
 It was developed by the league’s workplace diversity committee and came after a previous proposal to reward the franchise that hires a minority candidate was not enacted by the owners during a remote meeting in May.

+“We have taken many steps in this area, particularly over the last year,” NFL Commissioner Roger Goodell said in a conference call with reporters.
+“But we all recognize that we must do more to support development opportunities for minority coaches and all personnel.”

-Only one minority head coach was hired leaguewide last offseason: Ron Rivera by the Washington Football Team.
-The NFL has four minority head coaches: Rivera in Washington, Mike Tomlin in Pittsburgh, Brian Flores in Miami and Anthony Lynn with the Los Angeles Chargers.
+Only one minority head coach was hired last offseason: Ron Rivera by the Washington Football Team.
+The NFL has four minority head coaches: Rivera with Washington, Mike Tomlin with Pittsburgh, Brian Flores with Miami and Anthony Lynn with the Los Angeles Chargers.
 The league has two Black general managers: the Dolphins’ Chris Grier and Andrew Berry of the Cleveland Browns.
-No Black head coaches were hired last offseason and many minority coaches were particularly upset that Kansas City Chiefs offensive coordinator Eric Bieniemy was passed over.
+No Black head coaches were hired last offseason, and many minority coaches were particularly upset that Kansas City Chiefs offensive coordinator Eric Bieniemy was passed over.

+“This is an important initiative for the NFL,” Goodell said.
+“We’ve often said we don’t know if there’s one specific step that’s going to make the difference. … Our effort here is to continue to look at everything we’re doing, to try to improve our policies and our procedures, to encourage and get the results we want, which is more diversity and inclusion within our ranks."

 The NFL took steps in May to bolster its minority hiring practices, including strengthening its Rooney Rule to require a team to interview at least two minority candidates from outside the organization, instead of one, for a head coaching vacancy.
 The league also formally applied the interviewing rule to coordinator positions.